mattsmithdatera/python-sdk/README.md

     - --tenant
     - --api-version

-## Developing with Datera Universal Config
+## Developing with Universal Datera Config

-To use DUC in a new python tool is very simple just add the following to your python script:
+To use UDC in a new python tool is very simple just add the following to your python script:

 ```python